My Time at Evershine: Development and release

 Developer Pathea Games is based in Chongqing, China.
 My Time At Evershine was first revealed on September 17, 2024.
-Not only will it release for the PlayStation 5 and Xbox Series X and Series S, it will also release for the Nintendo Switch 2.
-This will make it the first new game announced for the system.
+It will release for the PlayStation 5, Xbox Series X and Series S, and Nintendo Switch 2.

 The Kickstarter for the game, which went online on September 24, 2024, managed to reach its goal in 35 minutes, and managed to raise over a million dollars in 24 hours.
-The release date is confirmed to be sometime in Spring 2026 for Windows.
+The game was originally planned to be released in 2026 for Windows and consoles simultaneously, but was delayed to 2027.